pattonsgirl/Spring2022-CEG2350/Labs/Lab10/LabTemplate.md

 ## Part 2 Answers

-1. Route tracing command with hostname of site:
-   - Hop 1:
-   - Hop 2:
-   - Hop 3:
-   - Hop 4:
+1. How to find hostname for `3.228.104.170`:
-2. Port scan command with hostname of site:
+1. Port scan command:
    - List of ports and services:
+1. How to view webpage:
-3. Command to find SSH version of AWS instance:
+1. Command to find SSH version:
    - Version information:

 ## Part 3 Answers